nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data files it creates with the files that contains the data of your previous ClientGrid home folder. ([See Data File Structure](#editing-the-data-file))
+**A**: Install the app in the other computer and overwrite the empty data files it creates with the files that contains the data of your previous ClientGrid home folder. ([See Data File Structure](#editing-the-data-file))<br>
 **Q**: Can buyers and sellers have the same phone number?<br>
 **A**: Yes.
 A single client can be both a buyer and a seller of properties and can use the same phone number in both roles.
 However, two different buyers or two different sellers cannot share the same phone number.